 Practice

-Complete the following eight (8) activities to check your knowledge and understanding of the key concepts related to the cloud deployment models.
+Answer the following eight questions to check your knowledge and understanding of the key concepts related to the cloud deployment models.

 Emerging cloud technology trends are reshaping the landscape of IT infrastructure and services, driving innovation and efficiency.
-Let us explore some of these trends.
+Explore some of these trends below.

 Here is a summary of some of the emerging trends.